Any discussion about Ashes of Creation must first begin with a discussion of Nodes, which leads us naturally to our first question: What are Nodes?

 Citizenship is important because it is your highest social relationship, in fact your citizenship is more important than your guild membership.
 In order to reap the benefits of a prosperous Node, you must be a citizen of that node, and to be a citizen you must first have property.

-From a player perspective, all of your alts are citizens of the same Node.
+From a player perspective, all your alts are citizens of the same Node.
 While your alts can be members of different guilds, they all share citizenship to the same node.
 Given the rules on housing and that you can only own one of each type of housing per server (and only 1 freehold per account), it makes sense that the citizenship would be restricted as well.

-So while each Node is an entity unto itself, a Node will exist inside of a Castle Region.
+Each Node is an entity unto itself, a Node will exist inside of a Castle Region.
 As we talked about in the World of Verra section each Castle Region is one-fifth of the world.

 The Monarch of a region has some things that he can do to influence the region.
 He will have access to certain dials that make changes to the game that will influence the crop yields in the region, resource spawns, and events.
 Monarchs can also unlock additional building types in Nodes, but beyond that snippet we have no future information.